 Section 6: Election of Directors: The Directors of the Association who are running for election or re-election shall be elected by a majority of the votes cast by the membership in that region by ballot.
 The ballot may be distributed and returned electronically, using the email address on record for each voting member.
 The ballots shall be in the hands of the voting members 45 days prior to the Association's annual meeting, and delivered to the Executive Director no less than 14 days prior to the scheduled annual meeting.
 All ballots shall be counted at the annual meeting.

 Section 7: Assumption of duties of Officers and Directors.
 Duly elected Officers and Directors shall assume office on October 1.

 Section 8: Duties of Officers and Directors.
 The Board of Directors may:

 (a) Hold meetings at such times and places as it deems proper;

-(d) Audit bills and disturb the funds of the Association.
+(d) Audit bills and disburse the funds of the Association;

 (e) Print and circulate documents and publish articles;

 (f) Carry on correspondence and communicate with other associations interested in the perennial industry;

 (g) Employ agents;